 FINRA Rule 2111 further expanded the old suitability rule, which only focused on the purchase and sale of securities.
 Now, a Financial Advisor’s suitability obligations also apply to recommendations to “hold” securities.
 This situation frequently arises when there is market volatility and the customer inquires whether they should make changes to the portfolio.
 If the Financial Advisor recommends holding the securities, the suitability rule is triggered.

 Depending on the nature of the customer’s claim, different, more technical aspects of the suitability rule may be triggered.
 For example, FINRA Rule 2111 imposes a duty on the Financial Advisor to have a sound basis for recommending the number or volume of transactions in an account.
 This concept is referred to as “quantitative suitability.”
 In other words, a specific security may be appropriate for a given customer but becomes unsuitable wen the Financial Advisor buys/sells that same security twenty times in one month, generating high commissions.

-The Wolper Law Firm represents investors nationwide in securities litigation and arbitration matters.
-Matt Wolper, the Managing Principal of the Wolper Law Firm, is a trial lawyer who has handled hundreds of securities cases during his career involving a wide range of products, strategies and securities.
+The Wolper Law Firm, P.A. represents investors nationwide in securities litigation and arbitration matters.
+Matt Wolper, the Managing Principal of the Wolper Law Firm, P.A., is a trial lawyer who has handled hundreds of securities cases during his career involving a wide range of products, strategies and securities.
 Prior to representing investors, he was a partner with a national law firm, where he represented some of the largest banks and brokerage firms in the world in securities matters.
 Simply put, he knows how the other side evaluates cases, which gives you a competitive advantage.